 - Submit a report to company stakeholders that details and prioritizes the severity of vulnerabilities and recommends methodologies for remediation.

 - After improvements have been implemented, project managers should investigate and pursue topics such as penetration testing.
-These assessments involve trying to get into the network after corrective measures have been implemented to find out if they are effective or need additional focus.
+These assessments involve getting into the network after corrective measures are applied to find out if they are effective or need additional focus.

 - The last phase involves receiving a report whose purpose is to analyze the final results of all vulnerability assessments and penetration testing.

-Complexity is the word of the day when it comes to maintaining web and corporate security.
+Complexity is the word of the day for maintaining web and corporate security.
 Fortunately, today’s businesses can use vulnerability testing to test for, find, analyze, prioritize and mitigate weaknesses, often before threat actors exploit them.

-It is crucial that you keep your network as safe as possible, and you should begin to assess and strengthen your defenses as soon as possible.
+It would help if you kept your network as safe as possible and began assessing and strengthening your defenses as soon as possible.